CloudLabsAI-Azure/fbrcrtiadvncddepth/Cloud-slice/Labguides/Usecase 01/Lab01.md

     ![.](./media/ti45.png)

-    >**Note:** If you don't see the tables.kindly refresh
+    >**Note:** If you don't see the tables.Kindly refresh

-1. Next we have to create delta tables in our Lakehouse from the files we uploaded.
+1. Next, we have to create delta tables in our Lakehouse from the files we uploaded.
 To do this access the context menu by clicking on the three dots (**...**).
 Select **Load to tables** from the context menu.

     ![](./media/ti46.png)